- Get Started: IRB Review Process

 HRPP: Human Research Protection Program - The systematic and comprehensive approach by an organization to ensure human subject protection in all research.
 The implementation of any part of the program may be delegated to specific committees, individuals or entities by the organization.

-Human Subject: A living individual about whom an investigator conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information [38 CFR 16.102 (f), 45 CFR 46.102 (f)] [Human subject an individual who is or becomes a participant in research, either as a recipient of the test article or as a control. may be either a healthy individual or a patient.
-21 CFR 50/56]
+Human Subject: A living individual about whom an investigator (whether professional of student) conducting research (1) obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (2) obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens [FDA regulations define human subject as an individual who is or becomes a participant in research, either as a recipient of the test article or as a control.
+A subject might be either a healthy individual or a patient.
+For research involving medical devices a human subject is also an individual on whose specimen an investigational device is used.]

 IACUC: Institutional Animal Care and Use Committee - The local committee with a research program involving the use of live vertebrate animals, responsible for assuring compliance with animal research regulations and guidelines.